-i Note: A leading # character in a command line represents the root user prompt, and is not to be included in a typed command.
+Note: A leading # character in a command line represents the root user prompt, and is not to be included in a typed command.

+Note: If the cluster is SELinux-enabled, it must be placed in SELinux permissive mode prior to startup; see 12.5 "How do I switch an NSP cluster between SELinux modes?" (p.
+325).

-1 Log in as the root user on the NSP deployer host.
-2 - Open a console window.
-3 Enter the following: | i | Note: If the NSP cluster VMs do not have the required SSH key, you must include the --ask-pass argument in the command, as shown in the following example, and are subsequently prompted for the root password of each cluster member: nspdeployerctl --ask-pass install --config --deploy # /opt/nsp/NSP-CN-DEP-release-ID/bin/nspdeployerctl install --deploy 🗸 The NSP cluster starts.
-4 Log in as the root user on the NSP cluster host.
-5 - Open a console window.
-6 Enter the following periodically to display the Kubernetes cluster status: # kubectl get pods -A + The NSP is operational when the status of each pod is Running or Completed.
-7 - When the NSP cluster is operational, close the console window.
-END OF STEPS -How do I identify the master node in an NSP cluster?
+i Note: If the NSP cluster VMs do not have the required SSH key, you must include the --ask-pass argument in the command, as shown in the following example, and are subsequently prompted for the root password of each cluster member: nspdeployerctl --ask-pass install --config --deploy

+/opt/nsp/NSP-CN-DEP-release-ID/bin/nspdeployerctl install --deploy ~ The NSP cluster starts.

+Enter the following periodically to display the Kubernetes cluster status:

+'''

+\# kubectl get pods -A \prec

+'''

+The NSP is operational when the status of each pod is Running or Completed.

+When the NSP cluster is operational, close the console window.

+12.5 How do I switch an NSP cluster between SELinux modes?

+Perform this procedure to change an SELinux-enabled NSP cluster between permissive and enforcing mode.

+Log in as the root user on the NSP cluster node.

+'''

+cd /opt/nsp/nsp-deployer/tools/selinux/tools/bin +

+'''

+• Enter the following to switch to permissive mode: # ./selinuxenable.sh -p + The SELinux mode is set to permissive.

+• Enter the following to switch to enforcing mode:

+./selinuxenable.sh -e 🗸

+The SELinux mode is set to enforcing.

+12.6 How do I identify the master node in an NSP cluster?